-One of the local non-profit agencies that offers the widest range of assistance programs is Catholic Charities of the Diocese of Baton Rouge.
+One of the local non-profit agencies that offers the widest range of financial assistance programs is Catholic Charities of the Diocese of Baton Rouge.
 The organization can be reached at 225-336-8700.

 The Salvation Army of Greater Baton Rouge is another non-profit agency to turn to for assistance with bills and information on how to get help.
 They offer the following services.
 For assistance or more information please call them at (225) 355-4483.
 Or find additional details on low income programs.

-West Baton Rouge Helping Hand (225-346-1008) offers job counseling, referrals, job placement, and emergency financial assistance.
+West Baton Rouge Helping Hand offers job counseling, referrals, job placement, and emergency financial assistance.
 The agency also works closely with organizations such as United Way to distribute funds and grants to the needy.
 The focus is on emergency assistance as well as helping a Baton Rogue family obtain a job.
 More on West Baton Rouge Helping Hand assistance programs.

 Staff from the social service office can also assist with Income Tax Service and Preparation and give referrals to HOPWA – Housing Opportunities for Persons with AIDS.
-There is also the Federal Government Funded LIHEAP – Low Income Home Energy Assistance Program for utility bills the Project Care – which is Emergency Utility Assistance for the Elderly & Disabled.
+There is also the Federal Government Funded LIHEAP – Low Income Home Energy Assistance Program for utility bills and the Project Care – which is Emergency Utility Assistance for the Elderly & Disabled.

 This organization is also the Baton Rouge equivalent non-profit community action agency.
 A focus is on homeless prevention.
 So in addition to the resources above, the agency may also have assistance for paying back rent, security deposits on a new home, and coordinate eviction counseling with landlords.
 Other programs are run from the office too, and get more details on Baton Rouge Office of Social Services.